 Before you do this, ensure you have noted your boot drive settings and other configuration settings for all your drives.

 Once you have reset the BIOS settings, please return to the boot drive settings and restore them as before.

 Any adjustments to your RAM or CPU should be reset back to default, reducing the chances of instabilities and micro stuttering.

 Double-check to see that any TPM is turned off.
 Some motherboards have micro stuttering issues once this is enabled.

 One example is the Asus ROG Crosshair VIII Dark Hero.
-To change the setting back, I found that a downgrade in the BIOS version (back to version 3601) allows these settings to be changed back to discrete as opposed to a firmware TPM.
+To change the setting back, I found that a downgrade in the BIOS version (back to version 3601) allows these settings to be changed back to discrete instead of a firmware TPM.

 Thankfully it’s less likely to be something that will cost you a full computer replacement or expensive hardware components.

 If you have gone through all these troubleshooting tips and the problem is still around, you may have something less common causing the problem, like a faulty hard drive or something faulty with your motherboard that warrants replacement.